• General

 wrapper.java.additional.5=-Dcom.sun.management.jmxremote.ssl=false

-jconsole as a "Remote Process" with the following URL:
+then access the JMX agent from jconsole as a "Remote Process" with the following URL:

 service:jmx:rmi:///jndi/rmi://localhost :Smile_Ah: I]<some-port>[/I]/jmxrmi